Uwais-O/SovtechGradChallenge/README.md

 Create a new project folder.
 Open the command terminal with your project folder as the directory.

-1. Begin by typing the following command in the terminal
+1.Begin by typing the following command in the terminal

 ### `npx create-react-app [your-project-name]`
    This will install react into your folder

-2. Thereafter we will open react in the a code editor.
+2.Thereafter we will open react in the a code editor.
 I am using VSCode

 ### `cd your-project-name`
 ### `code .`
    We have succesfully installed react js in our project folder

 # Installing react libraries
 I used react-router-dom and react-icons for the purposes of my webpage.
 To install it open